mg9/MorphAGram/README.md

 ### Utility Functions

 #### 1. Language analysis
-\# The analysis is based on gold data, where gold_path is a tabular file, where the first column contains the words and the second column contains comma separated segmentations, where a segmentation is white-spaced morphs.<br/>
+\# The analysis is based on gold data, where gold_path is a tabular file; the first column contains the words, and the second column contains comma-separated segmentations as space-separated morphs.<br/>
 \# The analysis is assumed to be applicable to the corresponding language as long as the gold is a well representative sample.<br/>
 \# gold_info: a map that contains analysis information for the gold.
 This includes:<br/>
 word-morph mapping, number of morphs, unweighted/weighted degree of ambiguity, average token/type morph length, average number of morphs per word and the maximum number of morphs in a word.<br/>